nicolastah/semantic-style-transfer/README.md

 # semantic-style-transfer
  :art: :art:
 **Tensorflow** implementation of **semantic style transfer** based on **guided Gram Matrices**.
-Say that it uses the slow model (imqge optimisation problem)
+Say that it uses the slow model (image optimisation problem)

 In construction...